 DETERMINE your target collection area or audience.
 Identify your preferred donation location from the Collection Drop-Off Locations map or make plans to deliver food to your own local food pantry.

 SECURE involvement from as many unit/organization members as possible.
 Share information in your solicitation effort about the most needed items as determined by San Diego Food Bank that are listed on the CCH-SFF Promotional Flier (PDF or Word).

-If you choose to go door to door to solicit donations, PROMOTE the campaign by distributing the CCH-SFF Promotional Flier (PDF or Word) stapled to paper bags to homes in your designated area on the date determined by your leaders.
-Add a label with your name and email address on the bottom of the flier so you can be contacted in case a bag of food is missed or if the donor wishes more information about your unit/organization.
+If you choose to go door to door to solicit donations, PROMOTE the campaign by distributing door hangers or the CCH-SFF Promotional Flier (PDF or Word) stapled to paper bags to homes in your designated area on the date determined by your leaders.
+Add a label with your name and email address on the bottom of the flier or door hanger so you can be contacted in case a bag of food is missed or if the donor wishes more information about your unit/organization.
 If you choose to place barrels for collections, determine the best locations to assure success (your school, church, unit/organization meeting place, other local businesses).
 Attach a CCH-SFF Promotional Flier (PDF or Word) or Barrel Poster (San Diego or North County) to your collection barrel with information about the campaign and types of food needed.